The question: How Hard is it to Source Product from China?

 Answer: It’s as easy as sending an email.

-Now it doesn’t have to be China.
+Now your product doesn’t have to be sourced from China.

 From never having contact previously with a factory overseas, you can send an email requesting samples.
 If they look good, you can order more.
 Easy.

 More barriers exist in our minds than actual physical barriers when it comes to separating nations.

 It’s not always a good thing.
 You may feel that somedays you’re communicating more with people who live 8,000 miles away than with those in your own house.

 But with email, it’s easier than ever before to start a business or add new products to an existing business.

 Just make sure ever now and again to come up for air and talk to the people around you.